-1. Check if you’ve got any unclaimed money lying around
+1. Check if you have unclaimed money lying around

 It’s possible that you have unclaimed money just sitting in an old account — seriously, it happens a lot.
 In fact, Americans currently have more than $40 billion in unclaimed funds.